 BIO-INCUBATOR

 The Milner Therapeutics Institute provides space and facilities for start-ups and SMEs through its Bio-incubator, which offers a unique environment for companies to work with startups, pharma and academic scientists in an ecosystem designed to spark collaboration and entrepreneurship.
 Our incubator has a particular focus on R&D intensive companies that are working in areas related to the institute’s expertise in functional genomics, early target discovery and therapeutics.
-The Milner Bio-incubator has two hubs: the Biomedical Campus hub and a City Centre hub, which allows further growth for selected companies before they secure further funding and move to their own lab space.
+The Milner Bio-incubator has three hubs: the Biomedical Campus hub and two City Centre hubs, which allows further growth for selected companies before they secure further funding and move to their own lab space.

 The Bio-incubator began with the successful model of companies such as Rockend Ltd (now Xap Therapeutics), who were located in the institute for two years before expanding into another site.
 Companies in the incubator have access to space in the Milner environment for 24 months to conduct critical R&D work and successfully grow so that they are ready to scale up at one of the science parks in Cambridge.